quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 Maternity Support Workers

-The HEE Maternity programme has established a project to develop the role of the Maternity Support Worker (MSW).
+The maternity programme has established a project to develop the role of the maternity support worker (MSW).

 Health Education England launched the Maternity Support Worker (MSW) Competency, Education and Career Development Framework in 2019 as part of a project to develop the role of the Maternity Support Worker.